cheapjack/CloudMaker/README.md

 CloudMaker follows the `spirit` of open source although some elements used may not **strictly** be `open-source`:

  * Minecraft is not open source but has a large and healthy modding culture.
 In many ways this culture IS the game.
 You have to buy the game basically to play on servers.
 This project however is based on the use of [Minecraft Pi Edition](http://pi.minecraft.net/?page_id=14) which is free to download and use and initiated by Mojang but maintained by the Minecraft and [Raspberry Pi](http://elinux.org/RPi_Hub) community
  * `mcpi` is released under an MIT License and is maintained by Martin O'Hanlon's [Stuff About Code](http://www.stuffaboutcode.com/p/minecraft.html) project.

+### Is Minecraft a learning platform

+Using Minecraft to learn is an exciting area but after a year of research and activity we believe it's not a platform.
+A platform implies stability and comprehensiveness and minecraft and the components you can use to play with it is a constantly changing beast.

+What we've tried to do is to make a curated portal into the world of learning  with minecraft, pointing at the great work being done in the community.
+We have tried to show a diverse approach and share what we've learnt.

+One thing I think is essential is people; you need people to learn: you dont just learn after downloading the game, it takes the performance of a teacher or student or player to make the imaginitive stuff happen.

+What we've tried to do is make some resources for exploring the Internet of Things and some hardware designs that could help.
+We believe experimenting with the game is like a gateway to the sort of skills and literacy needed to work and use IoT.